Literature in Schools Poisoned the “Nigeria Mind”

 The NOECR is an English language textbook.
-It ran two story series.
+It ran a two story series.
 The first series is about “John and Ayi”, siblings who go on a trip with their parents round Nigeria visiting key locations.
 The moral is to educate the primary school pupils in the rich diversity of Nigerian people and places.
-It is totally useless for the purpose!
+It is useless for the purpose!
 Less than 1% of Nigerian children get to enjoy the thrills of tourism.

-The second series is about an Oriental scoundrel, Ali, who is crouching, cunning, thieving, heartless, furtive and deceptive (cf Orientalism by Edward Said).
-Ali is portrayed in stories in the NOECR like “Tea without Sugar” and “Ali and the Angel” etc.; the stories narrate the workings of a skilful con artist and a villain that wins by his tricks anyway.
-This second series is far more interesting than the first.
+The second series is about an Oriental scoundrel, Ali.
+He is crouching, cunning, thieving, heartless, furtive and deceptive (cf Orientalism by Edward Said).
+Furthermore, Alii’s portrayal is found in stories in the NOECR like “Tea without Sugar” and “Ali and the Angel” etc. The stories narrate the workings of a skilful con artist and a villain who wins by his tricks.
+Children find this second series far more interesting than the first.

-A nine-year old Nigerian kid already knows his father has to build a house / buy a jeep to gain respect.
-Or that her mother should never share any information that would benefit others.
-Or that when he grows up he would never ‘trek’ (walk any use public road transport) but own cars.
+A nine-year-old Nigerian kid already knows his father has to build a house / buy a jeep to gain respect.
+Her mother should not reveal information that would benefit other people.
+And that when he grows up, he would never ‘trek’ (walk or use public road transport) but own cars.
 Or that she is going to marry a wealthy man when she grows up because she does not want to suffer.
-When these things are not possible or available, Ali rears his head in their head.
-Nigerian kids grow up too fast to materialism and their expectation are obscenely high; greed and corruption are inevitable.
+When these things are not possible, Ali rears his head in their head; and an amoral universalism seems to intuitive acceptance by most, like some collective unconscious.
+Thus, Nigerian kids grow up too fast to materialism and their expectation can be moderate to obscene; greed and corruption are inevitable.